TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_install.rst

 Hardware-wise requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Aqua-Duct should work on every machine on which you can install the above mentioned software.
-On computers older then 10 years it may work very slow though.
+On computers older than 10 years it may work very slow though.
 We recommend 64bit SMP architecture, with at least 4GB RAM (32 GB RAM is recommended).

 Installation
 ------------